apache/yunikorn-k8shim/deployments/admission-controllers/scheduler/README.md

 #### Validations

-After the admission controller is started, the config-map named `yunikorn-configs` will be validated before it's created or updated, thus the request with invalid content will be denied immediately and the error will be returned to the client.
+After the admission controller is started, the config-map named `yunikorn-configs` can be validated before it's created or updated, thus update/creation request with invalid content will be denied immediately and the error cause will be returned to the client.

-For example, if the content of yunikorn configs is updated with invalid node sort policy:
+For example, if yunikorn configs is updating with invalid node sort policy:
 ```
 partitions:
   - name: default
     nodesortpolicy:
-        type: illegal-type
+        type: invalid
     queues:
       - name: root
 ```

-This update request will be denied and error will be returned as below:
+This update request should be denied and the client can receive an error as below:
 ```
 error: configmaps "yunikorn-configs" could not be patched: admission webhook "admission-webhook.yunikorn.validate-conf"
- denied the request: undefined policy: illegal-type
+ denied the request: undefined policy: invalid
 ```

 ### Stop and delete the admission controller